-Innovative Healthcare Investment Firm Proposes Dynamic New Directors With Worldwide Reach Who Can Implement Progressive Strategies and Synergies for Rockwell Medical Inc.
+Innovative healthcare investment firm proposes dynamic new directors with worldwide reach who can implement progressive strategies and synergies for Rockwell Medical Inc.

 MRAG’s advisors include:

-- Dr. Dominic Man-Kit Lam (-founder of the Hong Kong Institute of Biotechnology, former Assistant Professor at Harvard Medical School, former Professor of Biotechnology, Cell Biology and Ophthalmology at Baylor College of Medicine, Houston, Texas and currently the Chairman and Chief Biomedical Officer of Rejuve Longevity Network;
+- Dr. Dominic Man-Kit Lam (-founder of the Hong Kong Institute of Biotechnology and currently the Chairman and Chief Biomedical Officer of Rejuve Longevity Network;

 - Dr. Reinhard R. Glück (-President of the Swiss Biotech Association, Chief Scientific Officer of Berna Biotech Ltd, Berne, Switzerland, President of Etna Biotech Srl, Catania, Sicily, Executive Vice President R&D, Vaccine Discovery, Crucell, Scientific Advisor of Redbiotech, Zurich, Switzerland; and Chief Scientific Officer, Vaccines, Cadila Healthcare (Zydus);